SynixeContractors/Documents/certs/anti-tank/mat.md

 ### Theoretical Exam

-The trainee should be able to explain the difference between rocket variations (such as HE, AT, HEAT, and Frag), and when to utilize specific rocket types.
+The trainee should be able to explain the difference between rocket variations (such as HE, Frag, HEAT, Tandem HEAT), and when to utilize specific rocket types.

 ### Practical Exam